eecoder-dyf/ICME-2023-depth-completion/README.md

 # A Two-stage hybrid CNN-Transformer Network for RGB Guided Indoor Depth Completion
-This repo is the official code of "A Two-stage hybrid CNN-Transformer Network for RGB Guided Indoor Depth Completion" Published on ICME 2023
+This repo is the official repository of "A Two-stage hybrid CNN-Transformer Network for RGB Guided Indoor Depth Completion" Published on ICME 2023

 ## Dependencies